 Your content creation strategy can help you become part of those increasingly complex buying journeys.
 You need to know your competitors and clearly state why your solution is better (or how it fits a more specific need).

 An easy place to start: Type your brand name in Google’s search box and add “vs” for Google to instantly suggest competitors that often appear next to your name in Google.
-Now create content to target those search queries:

-5. Video Reviews/Testimonials
+5. Video reviews/testimonials

 Likewise, as we are dealing with the “curious consumer” who tends to research just about any buying decision, creating video reviews (as well as testimonials) to clearly show the selling points of your solution is a must.